jesseraypaulsen/portfolio/README.md

 - <span style="color:red">redesign the hero section</span>

+  - using a temporary background: prevent tiling, set background size to fill most of the Home component div.
+Main will already adapt to whatever the height of Home is.
+So focus on setting the size of Home wrt the background image.
+Set background width/height to the same as Home's width/height.

 - <span style="color:red">snapshots, screencasts for Work > OCEAN, nodecards (desktop)</span>

 - make the contact form work